Finding ways to boost income on your dairy farm

 Dairy youngstock

-Could you calve replacements earlier (22–24 months) so you have fewer heifers?
-If you bought better quality feed, the overall costs of rearing might stay the same but allow you to do a better job with fewer heifers.
-This could also reduce the cost of rearing replacements.
+• Calving replacements earlier (22–24 months) can reduce the number of heifers required.
+With better-quality feed, the overall costs of rearing might stay the same but you'll be able to do a better job with fewer heifers.
+This could also reduce the cost of rearing replacements

 Sell excess machinery

-This webinar, Machinery for farming or farming for machinery, reviews the idea.
+This webinar, Machinery for farming or farming for machinery, explores these decisions.
 Although it focuses on arable kit, the thought processes are just as applicable for dairy-based units.

 Explore other income sources